Peking Union Medical College: Rankings

 As of 2024, its "Biomedical Engineering" and "Pharmacy & Pharmaceutical Sciences" were ranked 34th and 2nd in the world respectively, while "Biological Sciences" and "Public Health" were placed in the top 100 in the world by the Academic Ranking of World Universities.
 As of 2025, its "Pharmacology and Toxicology" also ranked 9th globally by the U.S. News & World Report.
+It is also ranked in "ARWU Best Chinese Universities Ranking - Ranking of Chinese Medical Universities".